johnroper100/dropplets/README.md

     Your post text starts here.

 ## Important Note
-Please note that this is very much a work in progress, so use at your own risk.
-Also, I'm not a developer, so there are most likely many ways this could be improved.
-There is SO MUCH that needs to be done, so please be kind :)
+When it comes to development, I know just enough to hack my way around and make things work which means there are most likely many many ways this could be improved by an actual developer.
+So, if you know what you're doing, please do help me improve this concept via GitHub.
+Either way, this is very much a work in progress, so use at your own risk.

 ## License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.